Dorothea Nicolai: Career

-From 2012 to 2015 she was director costumes, make-up and wigs at the Salzburg Festival; she was responsible for artistic management of 80 dressers and tailors as well as about 60 makeup artists.
+From 2012 to 2015 she was director of costumes, make-up and wigs at the Salzburg Festival; she was responsible for artistic management of 80 dressers and tailors as well as about 60 makeup artists.
 She designed for the Salzburg Festival 2013 the costumes for a staging of the Mozart opera Die Entführung aus dem Serail in a version for children.
 She designed the debutants' dirndl aprons with Redouté roses for the Salzburg Festival Ball at the end of August 2013.

 Since 2005 Nicolai has been a member (since 2013 board member) of the International Council of Museums costume committee and founding member of the Gesellschaft der Theaterkostümschaffenden (GTKos) (society of costume artists).